BooketGame/booketgame.github.io/README.md

 [BooketGame](https://GitHub.com/booketgame) - Lead Developer and founder of DSD256

 ## License
 Distributed under the AGPL-3.0 License.
-See LICENSE for more information.
+See [LICENCE](https://github.com/BooketGame/booketgame.github.io/blob/main/LICENSE) for more information.

 This project is open source © Music Player DSD256 2025 All Rights Reserved